Doi9t/JarIntoJarLoader/README.md

 **How to use**

-1) Include the JarIntoJarLauncher file (JarIntoJarLauncher.java) into your project
+1) Include the JarIntoJarLauncher file (JarIntoJarLauncher.java) AND JarIntoJarLoader (JarIntoJarLoader.java) into your project

 2) Edit the jar manifest

-With maven:
+With maven (example):
 ~~~xml
 <build>
     <plugins>